grnwood/ai-stuff/README.md

 TESSERACT
 If you want to install tesseract to have PDF OCR capability the the binary and the python wrapper need to be installed.
 See README-tessaract-windows.md
+add the path to the binary to the env file.

+for *nix it's easy:

+$ sudo apt install tesseract-ocr